 Bright Eye does not have flagship beers on the menu; instead, the line-up is a rotating tap list of creations.
-Imagine Trey, a milk stout with flavours of coconut and vanilla; or a beer that is the best of both worlds — Everything’s Vine is a saison with a taste of Harper’s Trail Cab Franc wine.
+Imagine Jammin’, a stout with flavours of raspberry; or a beer that is the best of both worlds — Everything’s Vine is a saison with a taste of Harper’s Trail Cab Franc wine.

 “It’s both exciting and nerve-wracking experimenting and creating new beer recipes weekly,” says Richard Marken, director of the brewery.
 “There’s always a risk that some of the crazy ideas won’t pan out as hoped in the final product, but luckily so far we’ve gotten great feedback on most of our experiments!”

 A visit here is also a culinary experience—the expansive dining area is buzzing—not to mention they serve the beer directly from the tanks where it ferments!
 The food is just as surprising with fun dishes like Brussels sprouts with aioli and a dill pickle pizza.

 If you want a solitary experience, Stake Lake is acres of forest with expansive views and 60 km of expertly groomed Nordic trails through a pine forest.
 The blue trails are a place for solace — and, bonus, heated washrooms and warming huts!
 For snowshoers, I recommend hiking to the top of the Bushwacker trail for an expansive view of the surroundings.
 And feel free to bring the pooch on the 5 km dog-friendly trail.
 For a magical experience, try night skiing on lit trails.